nheidloff/serverless-web-application-ibm-cloud/README.md

 **Reuse an existing App ID service instance:**

 The IBM Cloud lite plan only allows one App ID instance in your organization.
-If you have an App ID instance you can use it rather than creating a new one.
+If you have an App ID instance, you can use it rather than creating a new one.

 In this case copy 'APPID_TENANTID', 'APPID_OAUTHURL', 'APPID_CLIENTID' and 'APPID_SECRET' from your service credentials and paste them in [local.env](local.env).